YonatanPissinger/auction/README.md

-# Marketplace Chat App
+# Marketplace App

-This is a chat application that allows users to sign up as a customer or seller, add/view products, and match sellers to customers based on product requests.
+This is a store application that allows users to sign up as a customer or seller, add/view products, and match sellers to customers based on product requests.

 ![uml](./uml.jpg)

 ## Overview

-This is a chat application that allows users to sign up as a customer or seller, add/view products, and match sellers to customers based on product requests.
+This is a store application that allows users to sign up as a customer or seller, add/view products, and match sellers to customers based on product requests.

 The main components are: